 Opportunities to apply previous course content and major concepts of the nursing curriculum in a culminating project that demonstrates integration of college competencies.
 Students create an original patient/health-oriented project in areas such as: Clinical Practice, Evidence-Based Practice (EBP), Political Activism, Research, and Certification in health-related specialty area.
+0.5 c.u.
+Prereausite: All 300 level Nursing courses.

-Prerequisite: All 300 level Nursing courses.
 Corequisite: NUR 441.